awaregroup/IIALab/labs/Lab03.md

 8. Take note of your **Edge Device Id** (red circle) and your **IoT Hub Name** (red square).
 Enter them into the the **Notes** file on your desktop, you will need to refer to these variables in future steps
 ![](./media/lab03/DeviceAndHubDetails.png)

-9. Select your device, then click the copy button to copy the **Primary Connection String**.
+9. Select your device by clicking red circle in the picture above, then click the copy button to copy the **Primary Connection String**.
 Paste this value into the **Notes** file on your desktop as we will be using it to set up the device in the next step.\
 ![](./media/lab03/4_CopyConnectionStringIoTEdge.png)

 ### 4.2 - IoT Device setup using Azure CLI